 In early days the style of embroidery flourished to such an extent that the Chamba Rumal received the patronage of the ruling chiefs.
 The end of 18th century saw the downfall of this art.
 It was again revived in the 20th century by Raja Sham Singh of Chamba.

 As an article of presentation to the foreign dignitaries, the Chamba Rumal was also recognized by the government of India and earned the national fame.

 There are two types of Chappals, one is a plain footwear while the other is embroidered.
 The first are made by men and the latter are made by women.
-The major raw material is sheep and goatskin, fancy leather, swede leather, locally made ordinary sole leather, chrome leather for upper portion of slippers, silver and gold threads locally known as russi-tilla and last but not the least is the embroidery skills.
+The major raw material is sheep and goat skin, fancy leather, suede leather, locally made ordinary sole leather, chrome leather for the upper portion of slippers, silver and gold threads locally known as russi-tilla and last but not the least is the embroidery skills.

-The main products are the embroidered outdoor slippers, embroidered bedroom slippers,embroidered leather socks and shoes used commonly in Mehla, Bhattiyat, Tissa and Salooni areas of Chamba district.
+The main products are the embroidered outdoor slippers, embroidered bedroom slippers, Salooni embroidered leather socks and shoes used commonly in Mehla, Bhattiyat, Tisa, and Salooni areas of Chamba district.

-Presently new designs and variety has been added to the list with fancy shoes, sandals, shoes etc. About 1000 families in Dharog Mohalla of hamba town are engaged in the profession.
+Presently new designs and variety have been added to the list with fancy shoes, sandals, shoes etc. About 1000 families in Dharog Mohalla of Chamba town are engaged in the profession.

 Now the demand for these products is increasing due to the inflow of tourists and visitors to Chamba and Dalhousie towns.
 Besides a switch over to leather footwear from grass shoes in Tissa and Pangi areas of the district.

 Originally the foot-wares were made frоm locally produced leather but now the raw material comes from south India.
 The foot-wares for the women аre embroidered.
 Besides the foot wares аre purposefully made without the use of leather.